 I previously had labeled this goal as "develop dsriseah.com and make public", but I'm now in the stage of developing the site as my personal knowledge management system.
 I've named it Srigarten like 'kindergarten, except for Sri' as a space to play.
 For me, playing is doing a lot of thinking based on observations that leads to imagined improvements in the world.

 I'm keeping track of the related project notes in the [Sri KMS](/Sri KMS/) collection.
 Right now they are a kind of jumble, but it's been great to have a place where I can edit, find, and share the information.
 There's quite a lot of advanced functionality I need to add in the months to come, but I'm feeling super positive about it!

 A couple highlights:

-I've added some supporting categories beyond the main ones that support ELBS: 'specimen', 'iota', and 'squirk'.
-These are not yet indexed because their names are not yet final, but the basic idea is 'specimen = great example', 'iota = interesting fact or artifact', and 'squirk = sri personality quirk'.
+I've added some supporting categories beyond the main ones that support ELBS: 'exemplar', 'iota', and 'squirk'.
+These are not yet indexed because their names are not yet final, but the basic idea is 'exemplar = great example', 'iota = interesting fact or artifact', and 'squirk = sri personality quirk'.

 I've added a command line tool that will create new entries for me and open the file.
 As the directory structure is getting pretty convoluted already, this saves me considerable aggravation until I can build a custom Knowledge GUI or something.